yusen-luan/tp/docs/UserGuide.md

 * When editing tags, the existing tags will be removed and replaced (not cumulative)
 * You can remove all tags by typing `t/` without specifying any tags
 * You can remove all module codes by typing `m/` without specifying any module codes
+* Editing consultations should still follow the same format as in the `add` command

 <box type="warning" seamless>